 BigStub's order confirmation email, while admittedly text-heavy, does a good job providing the customer with plenty of critical information throughout their email, including a CTA to check order status, a phone number to contact customer support, and a note regarding delivery details for the recipient's ticket.

-The rest of the email is designed to help a user choose a bat, with CTAs like "Shop all bats" and "Shop closeouts", as well as helpful resources to ensure the recipient is able to find the right bat for his or her needs.
-Alternatively, if you purchase a bat from their site, you'll receive an order confirmation email that helps you choose a glove.
+The rest of the email is designed to help a user choose a bat, with CTAs like "Shop all bats" and "Shop closeouts."
+The email also features helpful resources to ensure the recipient is able to find the right bat for his or her needs.

-SoulCycle's order confirmation email, while simple, effectively provides all relevant information and demonstrates SoulCycle's ability to go above-and-beyond in customer service.
-Once they've outlined when, where, and on which bike the customer will be riding, SoulCycle includes other useful information including studio address, and a note that shoes and water will be provided.
+SoulCycle's order confirmation email effectively provides all relevant information and demonstrates SoulCycle's ability to go above-and-beyond in customer service.
+Once they've outlined when, where, and on which bike the customer will be riding, SoulCycle includes other useful information including the studio address and a note that shoes and water will be provided.

 At the bottom of their email, they send a cheerful invitation that reads "Questions, concerns, or just want to say hello?" with both a phone number and email if the recipient needs to reach customer support.